Once you go solid state you can't go back. But there are so many on the market how do you know what the best SSD deal is? That's where we come in.

 - There's a slight discount on our favourite gaming SSD at the moment, the 250GB Samsung 850 EVO, and it's worth the extra cash over the Toshiba drive above just in terms of sheer performance.
-View this deal over at eBuyer for £88.
+View this deal over at PC World for £90.

-- You can find a Kingston SSDNOW UV400 240GB for nearly half off at Amazon right now.
-It's not particularly speedy, but it'll still be better than your old hard drive.
-Find this deal for £105 on Amazon.
+- You can find a huge Kingston SSDNOW UV400 960GB for nearly half off at Amazon right now.
+It's not particularly speedy compared to some SSDs, but it'll still be better than your old hard drive.
+Find this deal for £281 on Amazon.

-- It won't give you breakneck speeds, but the Transcend SSD 220 will give you almost double the capacity of an 850 Evo at around the same price.
+- It won't give you breakneck speeds, but the Transcend SSD 220 will give you more capacity than an 850 Evo for the same money.
 Plus, it's still an SSD so will be faster than your old spinning drive.